Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 and (iv) closing of the code /gclose/.
 The open boundary system is used for which the periodic boundary system /reflect/ is skipped.
 The run takes about one hour, and graphic outputs are generated in time as expl07.77a.ps.
-It should be converted to expl07.77a.pdf to view on the screen or write on paper.
+It should be converted to expl07.77a.pdf to view on the screen or do draw on paper.

 Code: @md3-para7.f03 with the parameter file paramE7.h, ca. 1600 lines.